1975 Compy Goggle Patent

 GH Sports Founder, Greg Hind, was awarded the patent for the Compy Goggle in 1975 (COMPY GOGGLE, US Patent No. D 237757) for a fourteen year term.
-An “injection molded goggle,” it the largest selling product in HIND Performance’s accessory line and became known internationally for its unique patented design features.
+An “injection molded goggle,” it was the largest selling product in HIND Performance’s accessory line and became known internationally for its unique patented design features.

 It was described as a low profile, distortion-free goggle that provided a crisp, clear view.
 It had no curvature, was unbreakable, had an ingenious hinge-buckle for easy adjustment or replacement of straps.

 As described in the HIND 1978 catalog, “Compy gives greatest freedom of peripheral vision obtainable…less than 7% obstruction.
-Extended nosepiece keeps them on, securely and comfortably.
+Extended nose piece keeps them on, securely and comfortably.
 Available in green, clear, smoke, burgundy, blue and amber.”

-The production or the distribution of the “Compy Goggle” was taken over by WATER GEAR and sold under the product name to COMPETITION I #20600 until late 2018 when the company suddenly closed its doors.
+A similar version of the HIND Compy was later produced and distributed by Water Gear and sold under the product name COMPETITION I #20600 until late 2018 when the company temporarily closed its doors.